Fox-ML-infrastructure/Fox-v1-infra/README.md

-# Fox-v1-infra — ML & Quantitative Systems Infrastructure
+# FoxML Core — ML & Quantitative Systems Infrastructure

 > **📋 See [ROADMAP.md](ROADMAP.md) for most recent updates, current development focus, and status of modules (including known broken/untested components).**

-Fox-v1-infra is a high-performance research and machine learning infrastructure stack.
+FoxML Core is a high-performance research and machine learning infrastructure stack.
 It provides a reference-grade architecture for ML pipelines, quantitative workflows, reproducible experiments, and HPC-optimized engineering without exposing proprietary signals or production-ready trading systems.

 Developed and maintained by **Jennifer Lewis**